rewardful/rest-api-docs/README.md

 <a id="create-affiliate"></a>
 ## Create Affiliate

-This endpoint allows merchants to create affiliates on demand
+This endpoint allows merchants to create affiliates on demand.

+Both normal affiliates and "customer referrers" can be created through this endpoint.
+To create a customer referrer, simply pass the `stripe_customer_id` parameter that indicates the Stripe Customer that should receive account credits as rewards.

 ### Request